 Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

-THC, cocaine, amphetamines, methamphetamines, MDMA, opiates: in France, driving after drug use exposes to heavy penalties, even when the driver thinks they are no longer under the influence.
+THC, cocaine, amphetamines, methamphetamines, MDMA, opiates: in France, driving after drug use carries heavy penalties, even when the driver believes they are no longer under the influence.

-This guide explains what law enforcement looks for during a gendarmerie saliva test or police test, the thresholds set by the decree of December 13, 2016, the consequences of a positive result, the role of confirmatory analysis, and precautions to know before driving again.
+This guide explains what law enforcement looks for during a gendarmerie or police saliva test, the thresholds set by the decree of December 13, 2016, the consequences of a positive result, the role of confirmatory analysis, and precautions to take before driving again.

-Key points to remember about drugs while driving
+Key points to remember about drugs and driving

 A saliva test can be performed on site

-Law enforcement can use a saliva screening test to detect the presence of drugs in a driver, especially in case of accident, offense, suspicion, or targeted control.
+Law enforcement can use a saliva test to detect the presence of drugs in a driver, especially in case of accident, offense, suspicion, or targeted check.

 Road tests specifically target THC, cocaine, amphetamines, MDMA, and opiates.